 Killigrew Primary School and Nursery is a 2 form entry community school for 4 – 11 year olds.
 The site is extensive and surrounded by woods and fields.
 Until 2008 Killigrew Infant School and Nursery and Killigrew Junior School were two successful schools who shared one site.
 In 2007 the Governing Bodies of both schools approached the Local Authority with a proposal to amalgamate the two schools.
 Following an extensive consultation process the two schools successfully amalgamated in September 2008.
-The Governing Body and all staff have worked together to ensure that the good practice from both schools has been brought together so that the new school continues to be a successful, high attaining school where pupils enjoy learning.

 Head teacher: Miss T. Mylotte

-Chair of Governors: Mr R. Sachse
+Chair of Governors: Mr S. Green

-Welcome to Killigrew Primary School and Nursery.
+Welcome to Killigrew Primary and Nursery School.

 This prospectus is designed to give you an outline of our school and what we can offer your child.
 Whether you are considering applying for a place at Killigrew, or whether your child already has a place, I hope that you find this information useful.